9POINTEIGHT/MPI/README.md

 ```
 Output will be `list of lists` separated into group, and each list contains
 * `groupname`
-* `H`  Uncensored head count, the proportion of the population that is multidimensionally deprived calculated by divide the number of poor people with the total number of people.
+* `H`  Head count Ratio, the proportion of the population that is multidimensionally deprived calculated by dividing the number of poor people with the total number of people.
 * `A` Average deprivation share among poor people, by aggregating the proportion of total deprivations each person and dividing by the total number of poor people.
 * `M0` Multidimensional Poverty Index, calculated by H times A.